social-connectedness-index/example-scripts/README.md

 # Example code for the Social Connectedness Index

-This repository provides a set of scripts and shapefiles to help make use of the Social Connectedness Index (SCI) data.
+This repository provides a set of scripts to help make use of the Social Connectedness Index (SCI) data.
 The SCI data are downloadable at: <https://data.humdata.org/dataset/social-connectedness-index>.

 It also includes replication code for [Kuchler, Russel, and Stroebel 2021](https://doi.org/10.1016/j.jue.2020.103314).

 You can find the replication code for another paper that uses the SCI ([Bailey, Kuchler, Johnston, Russel, State, and Stroebel 2020](https://doi.org/10.1007/978-3-030-60975-7_1)) in [this separate repository](https://github.com/social-connectedness-index/euro_sci).

-Separately, we host the zip file [gadm_based_shapefiles.zip](https://drive.google.com/file/d/1SfcY3Hpyws3o0Ukhq6smraAQ48zx90un/view?usp=sharing) which contains a set of shapefiles (in .shp format and, for R users, sf objects in .Rds files), built from the shapefiles for GADM version 2.8 and European NUTS 2016 (see sources and their relevant terms of use below).
-These can be matched to the Social Connectedness data for mapping.
-It also includes html files with interactive maps that can be used to explore the shapes.
+Separately, we host the zip file [gadm_based_shapefiles.zip](https://drive.google.com/file/d/1SfcY3Hpyws3o0Ukhq6smraAQ48zx90un/view?usp=sharing) which contains a set of shapefiles (in .shp format and, for R users sf objects in .Rds files) that can be matched to the SCI data for mapping.
+These are built from the shapefiles for GADM version 2.8 and European NUTS 2016 (see sources and their relevant terms of use below).
+The zip also includes html files with interactive maps that can be used to explore the shapes.

 ***IMPORTANT NOTE***: This repository uses [git-lfs](https://git-lfs.github.com/) for versioning large files.
 You will need it installed to clone the repository.